firebase/genkit/docs/firebase.md

 ## Developing using Firebase Local Emulator Suite

-Firebase offers a suite of emulators for local development and you can use Genkit with [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite).
+Firebase offers a [suite of emulators for local development](https://firebase.google.com/docs/emulator-suite), which you can use Genkit.

 To use Genkit with the Firebase Emulator Suite, start the the Firebase emulators like this: